WOMEN'S WINTER CREVASSE RESCUE & GLACIER TRAVEL

 Lift Ticket *Day 2 only: If you do NOT currently possess a valid Whistler Blackcomb lift ticket (Seasons Pass, Spirit Pass, Edge Card, Epic Pass, etc.), you may buy a Lift Ticket through our office at checkout.**All Courses subject to a minimum number of participants.
 48 hour notice will be given if the minimum number has not been reached.

-Day 1: Meet at 8:15am at the Escape Route Alpine Demo Centre.
+Day 1: Meet at 8:30am.
 The guide will have everyone sign a waiver and give a brief safety briefing along with discussing the day's objectives.
 This day will take place in the valley, and the guide will take you to an appropriate location to practice rope ascension.

 The day will end at approximately 4:30pm with a short debrief of the day

-Day 2: Meet at 8:15am at the Escape Route Alpine Demo Centre.
+Day 2: Meet at 8:30am.
 The guide will start a discussion on the previous day, current conditions and glacier morphology.
 The group will then head to a local glacier (using the Whistler Blackcomb lift system) for the rest of the day.

 The day will end at approximately 4:30pm with a course debrief and discussion of next steps for the students.

 If you require rentals we have teamed up with local rental companies to provide discounted rentals.
 Visit our rental page HERE for more information!

 - Touring skis or splitboard with skins, poles, and appropriate boots – Day 2 only

 - Avalanche safety equipment – shovel, probe and beacon – Day 2 only